 “At its very core, Virtual reality is being freed from the limitations of the actual reality”

 It is not only incredibly credible in terms of presentations, but also for technical aspects of a design.
 An architect and a civil consultant can find and solve any construct issues in a building that would arise, even before laying the foundation.
 It is easier to convert a 3D cad model or a SketchUp or Revit model into a VR model, with few basic changes in the materials and the design choices.
-The models can be so detailed that they can add the tiniest elements like a photo frame or flower vase, presenting the whole depth of a space.
+The models can be so detailed that they can add the tiniest elements like a photo frame or flower vase, presenting the whole depth of space.
 Or this can be completely devoid of the details, providing the client with “Spatial realism rather than photorealism”.
-Now a days the architects are uploading the BIM models into VR software to know about the structural detailing of the building.
-These innovations were not thought through before, and further more ideas can evolve with the development and wide spread usage of the technology
+Nowadays the architects are uploading the BIM models into VR software to know about the structural detailing of the building.
+These innovations were not thought through before, and furthermore ideas can evolve with the development and widespread usage of the technology

-Though Virtual reality have been used from the 90s, it is only now that this technology is being fully considered by the architectural and designing firms as a constant and reliable tool for idea representation.
+Though Virtual reality has been used from the 90s, it is only now that this technology is being fully considered by the architectural and design firms as a constant and reliable tool for idea representation.
 Thanks to the technological advancement and the devil in our hands- smartphones, which are comfortably powerful enough to support VR- quality graphics, and the built-in accelerometers will be able to detect the movement as the client navigated their way through the virtual world.
 It might be difficult for them to move around with HMDs the possibility of getting hurt, or they might be shy to try it on in front of the whole office set up.
-So, in those case, a closed set up, or augmented reality ore mixed reality can be a good replacement.
+So, in those cases, a closed set up or augmented reality ore mixed reality can be a good replacement.

-The initial investments for this include a higher-end VR Head mounted Displays (HMDs), such as Oculus Rift or HTC Vive, where the wearer is instantly immersed into to a hyper realistic three-dimensional environment (I would like to call it my personal matrix!).
-If it is not possible to invest much on high end software, there are several other VR applications which can be developed to be easily downloaded and installed into a client’s phone.
+The initial investments for this include higher-end VR Head-mounted Displays (HMDs), such as Oculus Rift or HTC Vive, where the wearer is instantly immersed into to a hyper-realistic three-dimensional environment (I would like to call it my personal matrix!).
+If it is not possible to invest much in high-end software, there are several other VR applications that can be developed to be easily downloaded and installed into a client’s phone.
 A cheaper HMD like Google cardboard will be a very wise investment.

 Akshaya Murali, an architect thriving to share her stories and thoughts, one article at a time.